 The same is true for men who are diagnosed with cancer and are undergoing treatments that will permanently arrest spermatogenesis (production of sperm).

-The most common use of cryopreservation, is that it allows couples undergoing In-Vitro Fertilization (IVF) to freeze their extra embryos, which can be used in a subsequent cycle, for a second attempt if the first try of In-Vitro Fertilization (IVF) was unsuccessful or for future children, without having to again undergo the entire ovarian stimulation process.
+The most common use of cryopreservation, is that it allows couples undergoing In-Vitro Fertilization (IVF) to freeze their extra embryos, which can be used for a second attempt if the first try of In-Vitro Fertilization (IVF) was unsuccessful or for future children without having to again undergo the entire ovarian stimulation process.
 Not only does it save them a considerable amount of expense; but in the case of wanting to have another child, they get to use their embryos from a cycle that worked and "when they were younger", thus improving success rates by decreasing the risks of chromosome abnormalities and miscarriage that can be associated with increasing maternal age.

 Another indication for cryopreservation, is when a woman has produced a large number of eggs and is at risk of OHSS, or ovarian hyperstimulation syndrome, which worsens with pregnancy.
-Rather than cancelling the cycle, the eggs can be recovered and fertilized and than all the embryos can be cryopreserved; allowing measures to be taken that will reduce the severity of OHSS which would normally interfere with getting pregnant.
+Rather than cancelling the cycle, the eggs can be recovered and fertilized and than all the embryos can be cryopreserved, allowing measures to be taken that will reduce the severity of OHSS which would normally interfere with getting pregnant.
 The embryos can then be transferred in a subsequent on-stimulated cycle without any risk of OHSS.

 With current state-of-the-art cryo-technology at Arizona Center for Fertility Studies, embryos freeze and thaw extremely well.
 Arizona Center for Fertility Studies cryopreserves embryos at any stage of development but prefers to freeze either a day three or day five, blastocyst, embryo.
 Freezing at these stages appears to have the greatest success in thawing and producing on-going pregnancies.